 Blue Ticket: For those not using the bus service too frequently there is a very similar Bono Bus card.
 This is a blue card, instead of yellow.
 The card is the same price €8.50 for 10 rides but cannot be topped up or reloaded with credit.

 Persons with disabilities and those who use a wheelchair must park themselves in the opposite direction when on the bus.
-If you inform the bus driver for the assistance they can provide you with direction and support.
+If you ask the bus driver for assistance, they can provide you with direction and support.

 Buses allow a child’s pushchair or buggy.
 If the child is in the buggy, then they have to be strapped in securely.
 Therefore, it may be better to put the pram in the luggage compartment and take the child on your lap.
 If needed, there are secure places for pushchairs on the buses.